 Pet Import Regulations in the UAE: A Complete Guide for Pet Owners

 1. Obtain an import permit prior to arrival through the MOCCAE website.
-The permit is valid for 30 days, and it is not allowed to import pets with an expired import permit.
+The import permit remains valid for 30 days.
+Importing pets with an expired import permit is not allowed.

 2. Your pet must be shipped in manifested cargo as per IATA regulations.
 Check the IATA conditions for carrying pets.

-4. The minimum age of an imported animal from low-risk countries is 12 weeks, while the minimum age for importing from high-risk countries is not less than 15 weeks.
+4. The minimum age for an animal imported from low-risk countries is 12 weeks.
+However, when it comes to high-risk countries, the minimum age increases to 15 weeks.

 5. The following breeds of dogs are prohibited from being imported into the UAE: